-Elaine’s research primarily focuses on methods used in the development, evaluation and implementation of health behaviour change interventions, particularly in relation to chronic disease.
-She has specific expertise in implementation science, process evaluation and exploring the fidelity and adaptation of behaviour change interventions.
+Elaine’s research primarily focuses on methods used in the development, evaluation and implementation of health behaviour change interventions, particularly in relation to chronic disease prevention and management.
+She has specific expertise in evidence synthesis, implementation science/knowledge translation, process evaluation and exploring the fidelity/adaptation of behaviour change interventions.
 In 2016 Elaine was awarded a Leamer-Rosenthal Prize for Open Social Science for Emerging Researchers from the University of California Berkeley for her work in fidelity and transparency of behaviour change interventions.
-Stemming from this, she is also a Catalyst for the Berkeley Initiative for Transparency in the Social Sciences (BITSS) and a keen advocate for open science.
+Stemming from this, she is also a Catalyst for the Berkeley Initiative for Transparency in the Social Sciences (BITSS), a member of the HRB Open Research National Steering Committee and a keen advocate for open science.